heynickc/awesome-ddd/readme.md

 ## Books

 - [Domain-Driven Design: Tackling the Complexity at the Heart of Software](https://amzn.com/0321125215) - Eric Evans.
-The canonical book that coined the term "Domain-Driven Design."
-Also known as the "Blue Book.
+The canonical book that coined the term Domain-Driven Design.
+Also known as the "Blue Book."
 - [DDD Reference](http://domainlanguage.com/wp-content/uploads/2016/05/DDD_Reference_2015-03.pdf) - Eric Evans.
 A summary of the patterns and definitions of DDD.
 - [Domain Specific Languages](http://martinfowler.com/books/dsl.html) - by Martin Fowler (with Rebecca Parsons).
 Tangentially connected to DDD, describes the importance of the Ubiquitous Language and working together with domain experts, along with lots of technical details.
 - [Implementing Domain-Driven Design](https://vaughnvernon.co/?page_id=168#iddd) - Vaughn Vernon.
 Also a canonical book presenting a top-down approach to understanding Domain-Driven Design.
 Also known as the "Red Book."